oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/setup-environment/setup-environment.md

 * You have an Oracle Cloud account with OCI and IDCS administration privileges or
 * Your OCI and IDCS administrator can perform steps in this lab for you.

-## Task1: Download and extract images
+## Task1: (optional) Download and extract images

+This step is optional because you will download images directly to OCI, so the step of downloading is not required.

 1. Download images